Judgment and Courage

 About the Veterans Clinic

 Students in the University of Missouri School of Law Veterans Clinic help veterans and their families secure disability-related benefits.
-Student work is done primarily at the Board of Veterans’ Appeals level and before the Court of Appeals for Veterans’ Claims, under the supervision of an attorney, Director Angela Drake.
+Student work is done primarily at the Board of Veterans’ Appeals level and before the Court of Appeals for Veterans’ Claims, under the supervision of attorneys, Director Angela Drake and Clinical Director Brent Filbert.

-Since its inception in 2014, the clinic has assisted 45 veteran clients.
-Each semester, Drake oversees the work of eight students, as they review veterans’ military records and disability files, track down witness statements and work with doctors to secure medical opinions.
+Since its inception in 2014, the clinic has assisted over 600 veteran clients.
+Each semester, Professor’s Drake and Filbert oversee the work of fourteen or more students, as they review veterans’ military records and disability files, track down witness statements and work with doctors to secure medical opinions.

 The clinic is run like a law firm, providing Mizzou Law students with an experience designed to prepare them for the practice of law while securing retroactive monetary benefits for our nation’s veterans.